mat0606/calm201bootcamp/calm_api/calm_api.rst

    .. figure:: images/variable_vmname.png

 #.
 Examine the following python scripts.
 This section of the python script configured the user name, password, Prism Central IP address (destination for the api) and the request structure.
-Copy this contents into the escript.
+Copy this contents into the escript

   .. code-block:: bash